-A notional SG Account is maintained for each Salarylink member, in order to calculate the Minimum Requisite Benefit.
-A notional contribution of 6.5% of Ordinary Time Earnings (OTE) is credited to the account, adjusted for insurance, salary related administration expenses and tax.
-(The balance of a member's SG entitlement is met by a contribution of 3% of OTE being made to the Member's Statewide Super account.)
+A notional SG Account is maintained for each Salarylink member to calculate the Minimum Requisite Benefit.
+Based on the current SG rate for the year from 1 July 2023, of 11%, a notional contribution of 8.0% of Ordinary Time Earnings (OTE) is credited to the account, adjusted for insurance, salary related administration expenses and tax.
+(The balance of a member's SG entitlement is met by a contribution of 3% of OTE being made to the Member's Superannuation account.)

-At the previous valuation the net SG rate of contribution was set at 4.0%.
+The net SG rate of contribution was set at 4.0% based on an SG rate of 9.5% and would be increased by 85% of the change in SG rate for all future legislated SG rate increases.
 This rate was calculated as 6.5% less allowances for expenses and death, TPD and TTD insurance premiums and contributions tax.
-We have re-assessed the net SG contribution rate based on the current expenses and premiums, and recommend that the rate of 4.0% be continued while the SG rate is 9.5%.

-The 4.0% should then be increased by 85% of the change in SG rate for all future legislated SG rate increases.
+Using this approach, the net SG rate of contribution based on the current SG rate of 11% is 5.275%.
+The rate of 5.275% should be increased by 85% of the change in SG rate for future legislated SG rate increases.